phonegap/phonegap-plugins/Android/ChildBrowser/README.md

     * This method loads up a new web view in a dialog.
     *
     * @param url           The url to load
-    * @param options       An object that specifies additional options */ showWebPage(url, [options])
+    * @param options       An object that specifies additional options (showLocationBar, clearAllCache) */ showWebPage(url, [options])
 </pre>